 For employees working from home, having access to a full kitchen can be a welcome change from relying on the office’s shared microwave and mini-fridge.
 Although being able to cook a nutritious meal at home is idyllic in theory, it often isn’t feasible in practice.

-Working remotely means employees are frequently shouldering additional responsibilities like caring for children or supervising online learning.
+Working remotely means employees are frequently shouldering additional responsibilities like running errands and simply holding down the fort.
 Adding the burden of cooking and washing dishes to employees’ already overflowing plates often results in meals falling by the wayside.

 For employees who manage to carve out time to cook, being restricted to your own culinary creativity can be boring and uninspiring.
 Having a variety of unique, creative options can help make eating a meal feel like an event.
 In stressful times, something as simple as excitement for lunch or dinner can make each day feel brighter.